 Thinking about going freelance?
 It’s not as scary as you think.
-Here’s everything you need to know about making the leap into an unknown and wondrous world
+Here’s everything you need to know about making the leap into a new and wondrous world

-When I tell people I work as a freelance digital editor, I get one of two responses:
+In a pre-Covid era, when I told people I worked as a freelance digital editor, I got one of two responses:

 “Ooh, do you get to work in your pyjamas all day long?”